fabrylab/pyTFM/docs/addon_tutorial.rst

-Once you have entered identifiers for image types, frames, the output folder and the database name press the "collect image" button.
+Once you have entered identifiers for image types, frames, the output folder and the database name press the "collect images" button.
 You should see something like this:

 .. figure:: images/output_select_images.png